 Microphone Polar Patterns

 Here is sound sensitivity that is relative to the direction from which the sound is heard.
-In simpler terms, it is how well the microphone hears sound from various directions, “directional sensitivity.”
+In simpler terms, it is how well the microphone hears a sound from various directions, “directional sensitivity.”
 The polar patterns of a microphone determine how much one can move while using it and the specific positioning.

 Also, it is the 3-dimensional space that surrounds the capsule, where it is sound sensitive.